bl4ckbo7/GPA-Calculator/README.md

 GPA = total grade points / total credits

+**More:**

+Annual GPA = SUM(GPA in each SEMESTER) / Number of SEMESTERS per Academic Year

 **Bonus:**
-Fixs the GPA value to necessary precision.
+GPA-Calculator Fixs the GPA value to necessary precision.